WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 - Craft 9 of any leaves together to make an apple
 - Craft a golden apple with only 1 ingot instead of 8
 - Anvils will instakill players if dropped on them
+- Iron and gold ore will drop the smelted ingot

 ## Hard coded rules
 - Do not try to enter the hub while the game is running.
 You will die